Michael slowed before he meant to.

 Min-ho took point.
 Yuri stayed behind him.
 Dae-sung and Park covered the flanks.
 Michael dropped a step behind the centerline because the angles were better there.

-Nobody assigned him that spot.
+Nobody assigned him the spot.

 Nobody objected either.